 The village is famous for its wine and grape juice which can be enjoyed at virtually any of the village’s traditional taverns and cafes, most of which are covered in grapevines.

 The village is also home to Grinzig cheese, a delicious semi-soft dessert cheese known for its mild, buttery notes, similar to Danish or German Tilsit.

 Strolling the streets and sampling wine and cheese all day is a great way to experience Grinzing, but if you take a walk out into Grinzing’s vineyards, you’d be forgiven for thinking you’ve been transported to Burgundy or Alsace.

-Another gorgoues little village, famous for its wine is Dürnstein.
+Another gorgeous little village, famous for its wine is Dürnstein.
 Found on the banks of the Danube, this scenic town is one of the most popular tourist destinations in the Wachau region of Lower Austria, and is only just over an hour’s train ride east of Vienna.
-It’s also accessible via boat tour along the Danube for a super single day trip from Vienna.
+It’s also accessible via boat tour along the Danube for a super single-day trip from Vienna.

 Dürnstein is just postcard pictures from every angle and is a great place for people looking for the perfect pic to encapsulate what Austria is all about.
 Don’t forget your camera!

 Overlooking the town, you can find the ruins of Dürnstein Castle.
 This old fortress once imprisoned English King Richard I, (commonly known as Richard The Lionheart) amidst an inter-monarchy dispute during the Third Crusade.